Mapzone/mapzone-plugins/README.md

   * you own your product,
   * you support your product
-  * you choose price, ..., termination
+  * you choose fee, termination, ...
   * mapzone.io displays your product to users on your behalf
   * mapzone.io provides payment system and charges a transaction fee